ViktorijaGol/myDemoApp-tests/README.md

 ## Overview

-The automated tests validate various functionalities of the *myDemoApp*, covering aspects such as login, logout, product sorting, product details page, product exploration, and checkout processes.
+The automated tests validate various functionalities of the *`myDemoAp`*, covering aspects such as login, logout, product sorting, product details page, product exploration, and checkout processes.

 ## Prerequisites